-[1] The Peel District School Board (PDSB) received a request under the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA or the Act), which it transferred to the Dufferin-Peel Catholic District School Board (the board) in accordance with section 18 of the Act, for records related to the procurement of student transportation issued by the board's consortium, the Student Transportation of Peel Region (the consortium).
+[1] The Thunder Bay Catholic District School Board (the board) received a request under the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA or the Act) for records related to the procurement of student transportation issued by the board's consortium, Student Transportation Services of Thunder Bay (the consortium).
 The requester specifically sought access to:

-- 1. the name(s) of the successful contractor(s), and all the bidders (respondents to the RFPs [Request for Proposals]), - 2. copies of all contracts awarded to successful proponents for the 2011 and 2012 RFPs and any updates to contract terms, especially regarding rates for successive years (years 2-5), - 3. date contract(s) awarded, - 4. description of the work, including additional pieces of work added to the initial contracts of successful proponents, - 5. who was disqualified from those RFPs and the reasons why, - 6. what the rankings were via the master matrix used for evaluations, and copies of the master matrix, - 7. copies of letters requesting debriefing sessions, - 8. dates of the debriefing sessions, - 9. questions asked by the proponents at these debriefing sessions, - 10.specific feedback provided at these debriefings, either in briefing notes or materials offered (e.g. tables, charts. evaluation sheets), and - 11.any other documentation related to these RFPs and the assessment of the bids (from bid closing date) and any 3rd party information used to assess these bids.
+- 1. the name(s) of the successful contractor(s), and all the bidders (respondents to the RFPs [Request for Proposals]), - 2. copies of all contracts awarded to successful proponents for the 2011 and 2012 RFPs and any updates to contract terms, especially regarding rates for successive years (years 2-5), - 3. date contract(s) awarded, - 4. description of the work, including additional pieces of work added to the initial contracts of successful proponents, - 5. who was disqualified from those RFPs and the reasons why, - 6. what the rankings were via the master matrix used for evaluations, and copies of the master matrix, - copies of letters requesting debriefing sessions, - 8. dates of the debriefing sessions, - 9. questions asked by the proponents at these debriefing sessions, - 10.specific feedback provided at these debriefings, either in briefing notes or materials offered (e.g. tables, charts. evaluation sheets), and - 11.any other documentation related to these RFPs and the assessment of the bids (from bid closing date) and any 3rd party information used to assess these bids.